GuzmanRicardo/guzmanricardo.github.io/_pages/about.md

   - /about.html
 ---

 Hello !
 I am a second-year PhD candidate at the Aix-Marseille School of Economics (AMSE).
-I am broadly interested in how large-scale policies affect firms and markets in lower- and middle-income countries (LMICs).
+I am broadly interested in how large-scale policies affect firms and input markets in lower- and middle-income countries (LMICs).

 My current research look at the effects of industrial policies on fertiliser markets in Sub-Saharan Africa.

+I also work on the labour market changes brought out by redistributive utility subsidies.